-A pant hem is such an important element in the final look of the pants that sewing it requires you to give the utmost thought to it.
-But think no more.
-The blind hem is here.
-Pant hems with a blind hem finish looks really professional and meticulous, with the stitching almost invisible on the face of the garment.
+Hems, finished with a blind hem stitch, looks really professional and meticulous, with the stitching almost invisible on the face of the garment.
 To top it, it is not a difficult hem to sew.

-When you stitch the blind hem on your sewing machine it is difficult to know that it is a machine stitched one.
-It is as good as a carefully hand stitched hem. ( Checkout the other 15 hand sewn hemming stitches).
+When you stitch the blind hem on your sewing machine, it is difficult to know that it is machine-stitched.
+It is as good as a carefully hand-stitched hem.

-The only requirements for a blind stitch hem made on a sewing machine are a zig zag foot and a blind hem stitch.
-You also need atleast 1.5 inches seam allowance to stitch the hem.
+The only requirements for a blind stitch hem made on a sewing machine are a zig-zag foot and a blind hem stitch.
+You also need at least 1.5 inches of seam allowance to stitch the hem.

-It is better if you can get hold of the nylon blind stitch thread which is really thin but very strong – just the right thread for sewing a blind stitched hem.
+It is better to get hold of the nylon blind stitch thread, which is really thin but very strong – just the right thread for sewing a blind-stitched hem.

-If you are making this hem for the first time it is better to test it on a piece of scrap than on your precious garment.
-Also when sewing the original always choose an exact colour match thread.
-If you have not got an exact match choose a darker colour than a lighter colour.
-Lighter colour thread will stand out.
+If you are making this hem for the first time, it is better to test it on a piece of scrap than on your precious garment.
+Also, when sewing the original, always choose an exact color match thread.
+If you have not got an exact match, choose a darker color than a lighter color.
+The lighter color thread will stand out.

-(It is marvel today to think that in earlier days girls have been doing this stitch on a straight sewing machine .
-Involves a lot of pivoting though but your earlier passionate seamstresses who did not have the luxury of a zigzag sewing machine used to manage making this beautiful hem finish even then.)
+(It is a marvel today to think that girls have been doing this stitch on a straight sewing machine in earlier days.
+It involves a lot of pivoting, but your earlier passionate sewists who did not have the luxury of a zigzag sewing machine managed to make this beautiful hem finish even then.)